cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 ## Sample project: simple multi-event calls

-The Creator provides the [native-script-bridge](https://github.com/cocos-creator/example-3d/tree/v3.4/native-script-bridge) example, which developers can download for reference use as needed.
+Creator provides the [native-script-bridge](https://github.com/cocos-creator/example-3d/tree/v3.4/native-script-bridge) example, which developers can download for reference use as needed.